-Additionally, the reliability of the systems that we develop and host for our customers is critical to our success.
+Additionally, the reliability of the systems that we develop and host for our clients is critical to our success.
 However, these systems could contain errors, defects, security vulnerabilities or software bugs that are difficult to detect and correct, particularly when such vulnerabilities are first introduced or when new versions of the systems are deployed.
-It may be costly and difficult to develop and deploy patches for vulnerabilities and delays in releasing patches or difficulties installing them may impact our customers' or our customers' customers ability to use systems and services, and result in security incidents.
-Additionally, some of our business depends upon our customers' appropriate and successful implementation of the systems that we develop and host for them.
-If our customers fail to implement or use these systems correctly, our customers may suffer a security incident or experience other adverse consequences.
-Additionally, any failure in a customer's system, whether related to our solutions or services, could result in adverse consequences, including damage to our reputation or substantial damages against us.
-Even if such incidents are unrelated to our security practices, it could result in our incurring significant economic and operational costs in investigating, remediating, and implementing additional measures to further protect our customers, and could result in reputational harm, as well as other adverse consequences.
+It may be costly and difficult to develop and deploy patches for vulnerabilities and delays in releasing patches or difficulties installing them may impact our clients' or our clients' clients' ability to use systems and services, and result in security incidents.
+Additionally, some of our business depends upon our clients' appropriate and successful implementation of the systems that we develop and host for them.
+If our clients fail to implement or use these systems correctly, our clients may suffer a security incident or experience other adverse consequences.
+Additionally, any failure in a client's system, whether related to our solutions or services, could result in adverse consequences, including damage to our reputation or substantial damages against us.
+Even if such incidents are unrelated to our security practices, it could result in our incurring significant economic and operational costs in investigating, remediating, and implementing additional measures to further protect our clients, and could result in reputational harm, as well as other adverse consequences.